hlydecker/are-you-wearing-a-mask/README.md

 # Are you wearing a mask?

-State of the art model for real time detection of masked and unmasked faces.
+Real time detection of masked and unmasked faces.
 Try out the [demo](https://huggingface.co/spaces/hlydecker/are-you-wearing-a-mask)!

 ![Examples](content/examples.png)